Piranha solution: Mechanism

 The carbon removed by the piranha solution may be either original residues or char from the dehydration step.
 The oxidation process is slower than the dehydration process, taking place over a period of minutes.
 The oxidation of carbon exhibits itself as a gradual clearing of suspended soot and carbon char left by the initial dehydration process.
 With time, piranha solutions in which organic materials have been immersed typically return to complete clarity, with no visible traces of the original organic materials remaining.

 A last secondary contribution to the piranha solution cleaning is its high acidity, which dissolves deposits such as metal oxides, hydroxides, and carbonates.
 However, since it is safer and easier to remove such deposits using milder acids, the solution is more typically used in situations where high acidity facilitates cleaning instead of complicating it.
 For substrates with low tolerance for acidity, an alkaline solution consisting of ammonium hydroxide and hydrogen peroxide, known as base piranha, is preferred.

 Etymology

 Piranha solution is named after the piranha fish.
-It is so first because the vigor of the dehydration process, since large quantities of organic residues immersed in the solution are dehydrated so violently that the process resembles the fish's reputed feeding frenzy.
+This is due to the vigor of the dehydration process, as large quantities of organic residues become dehydrated so violently when immersed in the solution, that the process is said to resemble the fish's reputed feeding frenzy.
 The second and more definitive rationale for the name, however, is the dissolution ability of piranha solution, capable of "eating anything", especially elemental carbon in the form of soot or char.